-Conclusion-Security for Free
+Conclusion - Security for Free

-A critical point to consider is that since all the non-security functions are already required by the system, the additional security features available in the SmartFusion2 SoC FPGA are virtually free.
-The secure NVM technology, encrypted bit stream, secure key storage, secure remote update capabilities, tamper protection/penalties, and the multitude of other security related capabilities create the Hardware Root-of-Trust fundamental to all higher level security capabilities.
-The implementation of secure boot capability, critical to protecting an embedded system from attacks that can threaten significant financial and even potential loss of life, can then be created on top of this secure foundation.
+A critical point to consider, is that since all the non-security functions are already required by the system, the additional security features available in the SmartFusion2 FPGA are virtually free.
+The secure NVM technology, encrypted bitstream, secure key storage, secure remote update capabilities, tamper protection/penalties, and the multitude of other security related capabilities create the hardware root-of-trust fundamental to all higher-level security capabilities, such as secure boot.
 Microsemi SmartFusion2 devices are thus the worlds most secure starting point for protecting your valuable embedded system design.